Towards Architecture-Agnostic Untrained Network Priors for Image Reconstruction with Frequency Regularization: Method

+To modulate the regularization effects of the network prior, we identify three core elements within the framework of DIP that lead to spectral bias and introduce corresponding regulation methods, as depicted in \cref{fig:overview}.

-\textbf{Bandwidth-Constrained Input.} An aspect of untrained networks that can be easily overlooked is their inputs.
-Conventionally, the inputs are randomly sampled from $\mathcal{U}(0,1)$ and are then mapped to an image.
-From a frequency perspective, such white-noise input comprises all frequencies with uniform intensities.
-With this view in mind, we draw an analogy between untrained networks and neural radiance fields (NeRFs) which map fourier features to RGB values \citep{mildenhall2021nerf}.
-Fourier features are sinusoid functions of the input coordinates $\mathrm{\mathbf{p}}$, i.e., $[\sin(\mathrm{\mathbf{p}}),\cos(\mathrm{\mathbf{p}}),...,\sin(2^{L-1}\mathbf{\mathrm{\mathbf{p}}}),\cos(2^{L-1}\mathbf{\mathrm{\mathbf{p}}})]$, where a larger $L$ can assist the network in representing higher-frequency functions \citep{tancik2020fourier} .
+\textbf{Bandwidth-Constrained Input.} Inspired by implicit neural representations (INRs), we rethink the role of inputs in untrained networks for learning different frequencies.
+Conventionally, the inputs are randomly sampled from either a uniform or Gaussian distribution and are then mapped to image intensities.
+From a frequency perspective, such input comprises all frequencies with uniform intensities \cite{e2008digital}, as white noise with variance $\sigma^2$ exhibits an autocorrelation that is a scaled Dirac $\delta$-function $\sigma^2\delta(t)$, whose Fourier transform $\mathcal{F}$ has a constant magnitude $\sigma^2$ spanning all frequencies $\mu$, i.e., $\mathcal{F}\{\sigma^2\delta(t)\}(\mu)=\sigma^2$, $\mu\in\mathbb{R}$.
+With this view in mind, we draw an analogy between untrained networks and INRs that map Fourier features to RGB values.
+Fourier features are sinusoid functions of the input coordinates $\mathrm{\mathbf{p}}$, i.e., $[\sin(\mathrm{2^0\pi\mathbf{p}}),\cos(\mathrm{2^0\pi\mathbf{p}}),...,\sin(2^{L-1}\pi\mathbf{\mathrm{\mathbf{p}}}),\cos(2^{L-1}\pi\mathbf{\mathrm{\mathbf{p}}})]$, where a larger $L$ assists the network in representing higher frequencies \cite{tancik2020fourier}.
+This is consistent with \cite{rahaman2019spectral} which indicates that the frequency magnitudes that can be expressed by the network increase with increasing frequency in the data manifold.

-In this sense, an untrained network can be thought of as mapping a wide range of fourier features to a target image.
-This enhances the network's representation ability but likely incurs over-fitting due to the faster convergence of high-frequency components.
-To validate this hypothesis, we applied a Gaussian blur filter $\mathcal{G}_\sigma$ on the white-noise input $z$ to remove a certain amount of high frequencies before passing it to the network, defined as $z*\mathcal{G}_\sigma$, where $*$ denotes the convolution operation.
-The sigma value $\sigma$ controlling the bandwidth of the filter is the only hyperparameter.
-As exemplified in Fig.~\ref{fig:4}, simple tuning of $\sigma$ already brings significant gains on a shallow and wide architecture without architectural changes.
-Similar in spirit, recent work by \citet{yang2023freenerf} also shows that masking the high-frequency Fourier features helps NeRFs generalize in few-shot settings.
+In this sense, an untrained network can be viewed as \textit{mapping a broad spectrum of Fourier features to a target image} (\cref{fig:noise_fft} (a)).
+We hypothesize that this promotes rapid convergence of high frequencies, which is likely to bias the network towards high-frequency artifacts and hinder its ability to exploit